 The King and his court arrived at Chantilly on Thursday evening, after a successful hunting trip.
-The château is beautifully illuminated and twenty-five tables prepared for the most important of the important.
-A lush dinner is followed by a two-hour show for general amusement and a firework display, which is a bit of a fail due to all the fog created.
-Another unpleasantness, the roast is not enough to cover all tables, after seventy-five people more showed up unexpected.
-The spectacle, costing about 16,000 francs, is a success anyway and the King pleased.
+The château was beautifully illuminated and twenty-five tables were prepared for the most important of the important.
+A lush dinner was followed by a two-hour show for general amusement and a firework display, which was a bit of a fail due to all the fog it created.
+Another unpleasantness, there was not enough roast for all tables, after an extra seventy-five people showed up unexpected.
+The spectacle, costing about 16,000 livres, was a success anyway and the King pleased.
 Vatel saw the matter different, too many things went wrong for him and he blamed himself for it.
-He had put so much effort and thought into it, he barely slept in the last twelve days, and, although Condé assures him the King was pleased, Vatel thinks it is unforgivable that they ran out of roast.
+He had put so much effort and thought into it, he barely slept in the last twelve days, and, although Condé assured him the King was pleased, Vatel thought it was unforgivable that they ran out of roast.

-According to the Marquise de Sevigne, he then run himself through with his own sword three times.
+According to the Marquise de Sévigné, he then ran himself through with his own sword three times.
 He was found dead in his rooms shortly after he was called, but did not appear to behold that, after all, enough fish of good quality and size had arrived in the meanwhile.

 The fish was left untouched out of respect for Vatel this evening.
 Condé returned to favour and the King left the next day.

-Vatel’s fictionalized story was put onto screen in 2000 by Roland Joffé, starring Uma Thurman, Tim Roth and Gérard Depardieu as Vatel.
+Vatel’s fictionalised story was put onto screen in 2000 by Roland Joffé, starring Uma Thurman, Tim Roth and Gérard Depardieu as Vatel.
 A lovely movie with spectacular scenery, check it out.